 - Assistive technology software can be run in the background.
 Examples include:

-- 1. Magnification;
+- o Magnification;

-- 2. Text-to-speech;
+- o Text-to-speech;

-- 3. Text-to-American Sign Language;
+- o Text-to-American Sign Language;

-- 4. On-screen keyboards;
+- o On-screen keyboards;

-- 5. Switch scanning controls; and
+- o Switch scanning controls; and

-- 6. Speech-to-text.
+- o Speech-to-text.

 Flexible digital materials can also support all students within a Universal Design for Learning framework, not just students with disabilities.
 A feature that supports a student with a disability can also be used by other students.
 For example, text-to-speech and text-to-audio tools can be used as a reading scaffold for any student who struggles with decoding text.
-These tools can also be used by gifted students to convert print to audio so they can listen to the content while multitasking.
+These tools can also be used by gifted students to convert print to audio so they can listen to the content while multi-tasking.
 Being able to adjust the size of menus and navigation elements helps students who are using switch systems to control a computer as well as help any students use the instructional materials on smaller screens, such as a mobile device or tablet.